byuids-resumes/changj_resume/docs/index.md

 `January 2020 - April 2021`
 __Rec Facilities-Front Desk Receptionist__, Rexburg, ID
 - Observed 100+ customers’ needs by analyzing behaviors which resulted in 100% customer satisfaction
-- Executed instructions and rules given by managers accurately and punctually, which increased work efficiency and avoided causing any problem
+- Executed instructions and rules given by managers accurately and punctually, which increased work efficiency and avoided causing any problems
 - Answered an average of 5 calls per hour by addressing customer inquiries, solving problems, and providing the most updated instruction and information

 `Febuary 2018 - June 2018`